yannjor/yan/README.md

-# Minifetch
+# Yan

-Simple system-information fetching utility.
+'Yet Another Neofetch' - Simple system-information fetching utility.
 Made as a project to practice Rust.